 Home Sleep Study vs Lab: How Do They Compare?

-Here is a side-by-side comparison of an in-lab sleep study vs an at home sleep study, followed by a section-by-section breakdown of what you can expect for either test:
+Here is a side-by-side comparison of an in-lab sleep study vs an at-home sleep study, followed by a section-by-section breakdown of what you can expect during either test:

 |In-Lab Polysomnography (PSG)||At-Home Sleep Study (HST)|

 rtain types of sleep disorders.
 An in-lab sleep study is a more invasive yet more comprehensive test that can diagnose a wider range of different sleep disorders (not just sleep apnea) when compared to a home sleep test.
 Again, if you have no underlying health conditions and are only looking to find out if you have Obstructive Sleep Apnea, then a home sleep test may be your best bet.

 Traditional polysomnography records brain waves, breathing effort, heart rate, oxygen levels, and muscle movements during the various stages of sleep.
 A lab sleep study can diagnose all three types of sleep apnea: Obstructive Sleep Apnea, Complex/Mixed Sleep Apnea, and Central Sleep Apnea, which vary based on severity as well as REM sleep disorders, sleep-related seizures, and movement disorders such as restless leg syndrome, narcolepsy, and insomnia.

 Home Sleep Study Diagnostic Capabilities